 3. Extend hair washing days.
-Shampoo strips away the natural oils that do the job of protecting the hair.
-Winter is the perfect time to start extending the washing days and swiftly concealing any bad hair days under the coat.
+Shampoo removes away the natural oils that do the job of protecting the strands.
+Winter is the perfect time to start spreading out washing days and swiftly concealing any bad hair days under the coat.
 Use a sulfate-free shampoo and a conditioner with no silicones to avoid further irritating the scalp and drying out the strands.
-We recommend the Balancing Shampoo and Conditioner.
+We recommend the Balancing Shampoo and Conditioner for hair washes.

 4. Don’t go out with wet hair.
 When hair is wet, it’s 3 times more fragile than when it’s dry.
-Never -and I mean never- go outside with wet or humid hair.
-It can freeze and break!
+Never -and I mean never- go outside with wet or humid hair: it can freeze and break!
 Although we don’t recommend using heat, we do recommend drying it before going out.
-Blow dry your hair with low to medium heat.
+Blow dry your hair on low or medium heat.

 7. Eliminate static hair.
 Hair conducts energy and when there is an imbalance of ions (two positive charges that repel each other) static energy causes the hairs to stand on end.
 Avoid heat at all costs.
 Blow dryers and straighteners completely dry out the hair from any water stored in the strands.
 Protect it by finishing with a little bit of cold-pressed marula or grapeseed oil.
 Finally, we recommend switching out your plastic brush or comb to one that is made out of wood or bamboo to eliminate extra static.

-Take this time to really focus on taking care of your hair, follow your personalized Hair Routine -the method that tells you which essential elements your hair needs- and slowly eliminate the little things that you know are damaging the strands.
-Follow these tips and along with your Hair Routine and reveal your best hair this summer!
+Take this time to really focus on taking care of your hair, follow your personalized Hair Routine -the method that tells you which essential elements your hair needs-, and slowly eliminate the little things that you know are damaging your strands.
+Follow these tips along with your Hair Routine to reveal your best hair this spring!

 Photo credit: 1.
 Slim Aarons Winter Wear, 2.
 Audrey Hepburn in Charade (1963), 3.
 Victoria Lauren @viclauren_